joan31/arch-aegis/README.md

   <img src="assets/arch-aegis-readme.png" alt="Arch Aegis">
 </p>

-**Arch Aegis** is a modern, security-focused Arch Linux installation guide designed for users who value **security, reliability, simplicity and system recovery**.
+**Arch Aegis** is a reference architecture and step-by-step installation guide for building a **secure, resilient and recoverable Arch Linux system**.

-Built upon the foundations of the original **Arch Fortress** project and refined through the experience gained with **Arch Fortress: Reforged**, this guide represents a more mature and carefully engineered approach to building a **robust, predictable and recoverable Arch Linux system**.
+The project favors a minimal and coherent design where each component has a clearly defined purpose, with particular attention to **system integrity, predictable boot behavior, maintainability and recovery after failure**.

-Rather than chasing every available feature, Arch Aegis focuses on a **minimal and coherent system architecture**, combining proven technologies with modern security and recovery mechanisms.
-It adopts **BTRFS** for its advanced snapshot capabilities and integrates them into a system designed to provide reliable recovery alongside **Unified Kernel Images (UKI)**, **LUKS2 with TPM2**, and **Secure Boot**.
+> 🛡️ **Aegis** — A system designed not only to run securely, but to recover cleanly when something goes wrong.
 > 🛡️ Built on: **EFI**, **UKI**, **LUKS2 + TPM2**, **Secure Boot**, **BTRFS**, **Systemd init**, **zRAM**, **snapper**

 ---